statechannels/statechannels/packages/wallet/packages/rps-poc/README.md

 #### Project style

 Please use the sublime package *JsPrettier* for formatting.
-All of the defaults should make sense, but please change the following:
+All of the defaults should make sense except for the following:
 ```
   "printWidth": 100,
   "singleQuote": true,